egr314team311/team311/checkpoint_1.md

 ## Identify User Needs

+The needs identified below were brainstormed by all of the team members based on the basis of the project as well as external benchmarking research with alternative products on the market.
+We also used artificial intelligence to generate a mass of concepts, from which we sifted through and built on ones that could be applicable to the project.
+All ideas were welcome and none were left out, regarless of how ridiculous they could seem.

 1. Accurate temperature readings (Explicit)
 2. Reliable humidity measurement (Explicit)
 3. Precise atmospheric pressure data (Explicit)